 Figure 11: Sampling a sine wave lower than the Nyquist Frequency (Wescott, 2016)

-If we take the phase difference between two sinusoidal waves that have been reconstructed from a lower sampling frequency than the Nyquist at any given time, their phase differences at that given time will be the same as if we were using the original sinusoidal function.
+In ideal conditions, if we take the phase difference between two sinusoidal waves that have been reconstructed from a lower sampling frequency than the Nyquist at any given time, their phase differences at that given time will be the same as if we were using the original sinusoidal function.

 For this approach, we cannot use frequency modulated signals on radio tags.
 We will have to make sure that the transmitted signals represent sinusoidal waves of constant frequency in order for undersampling to work.
-This will not impede on a multi-frequency-phase-integer-disambiguation system as sequential frequency hopping is scheduled by the receiver (Ma, Hui, Kan 2016).
-For our active tag system, the receiver system will have to send a frequency hopping scheduling to the mobile nodes before a transmission period, so that it will know when frequency hops will occur (to prevent irregular measurements).
+This will not impede on a multi-frequency-phase-integer-disambiguation system as sequential frequency hopping is scheduled by the receiver (as in Ma, Hui, Kan 2016).
+For our active tag system, the receiver system will have to send a frequency hopping schedule to the mobile nodes before a transmission period, so that it will know when frequency hops will occur (to prevent irregular measurements).

 IV. viii.
 CC1310 Crystal Oscillator